A trip to Israel is hardly enough.

 Make sure to also read my post “Everything You Need To Know Before You Visit Palestine.”

 Where to sleep and eat in Hebron

-Those who visit Israel yet wish to spend the night in Hebron may not have too many options in terms of accommodation.
+If you wish to spend the night in Hebron you may not have too many options in terms of accommodation.
 H2 Hostel Hebron may be the most suitable place.
 When I visited, I ate at a local family – a lovely, home cooked meal.
 There’s however a few budget eateries in town.

 Getting to and around Hebron

 Hebron can be easily reached by public transportation from Jerusalem, though expect a few road checks on the way.
-Once in the city, there’s regular check points to point the division between Israeli and Palestinian territory – definitely an interesting experience to have during a trip to Israel.
+Once in the city, there are regular check points to point the division between Israeli and Palestinian territory – definitely an interesting experience to have during a trip to Israel.